neuraloperator/neuraloperator/doc/source/theory_guide/index.rst

 This section contains a comprehensive primer on the theoretical foundations of operator learning, an introduction to the Fourier Neural Operator, an exploration of the key advantages of neural operators, and a showcase of diverse applications across scientific and engineering domains.
-These guides provide the mathematical background and practical insights needed to understand and implement neural operators for solving partial differential equations.
+These guides provide the mathematical background and practical insights needed to understand neural operators for solving partial differential equations.

 .. card:: Introduction to Neural Operators
     :link: neural_operators